Immigration Act of 1917: Provisions

 On February 5, 1917, the Immigration Act of 1917 was passed by the 64th United States Congress with an overwhelming majority, overriding President Woodrow Wilson's December 14, 1916, veto.
 This act added to and consolidated the list of undesirables banned from entering the country, including: alcoholics, anarchists, contract laborers, criminals, convicts, epileptics, "feebleminded persons", "idiots", "illiterates", "imbeciles", "insane persons", "paupers", "persons afflicted with contagious disease", "persons being mentally or physically defective", "persons with constitutional psychopathic inferiority", "political radicals", polygamists, prostitutes, and vagrants.

-For the first time, an immigration law of the U.S. affected European immigration, with the provision barring all immigrants over the age of sixteen who were illiterate.
+For the first time, an immigration law of the US affected European immigration, with the provision barring all immigrants over the age of sixteen who were illiterate.
 Literacy was defined as the ability to read 30–40 words of their own language from an ordinary text.
 The act reaffirmed the ban on contracted labor, but made a provision for temporary labor.
 This allowed laborers to obtain temporary permits because they were inadmissible as immigrants.
 The waiver program allowed continued recruitment of Mexican agricultural and railroad workers.
 Legal interpretation on the terms "mentally defective" and "persons with constitutional psychopathic inferiority" effectively included a ban on homosexual immigrants who admitted their sexual orientation.

-One section of the law designated an "Asiatic barred zone" from which people could not immigrate, including much of Asia and the Pacific Islands.
+One section of the law designated an "Asiatic Barred Zone" from which people could not immigrate, including much of Asia and the Pacific Islands.
 The zone, defined through longitudinal and latitudinal coordinates, excluded immigrants from China, British India, Afghanistan, Arabia, Burma (Myanmar), Siam (Thailand), the Malay States, the Dutch East Indies, the Soviet Union east of the Ural Mountains, and most Polynesian islands.
-Neither the Philippines nor Japan was included in the banned zone.
+Neither the Philippines nor Japan was included in the Asiatic Barred Zone.
 The description of the zone is as follows: